Category: Musings

 What is Free Will

-I don’t want to speak for people, but I imagine many people hold the idea that something we do might be out of our general control, but from a big picture perspective, even these slips of control are all part of a more conscious direction we choose for ourselves.
+I don’t want to speak for people, but I imagine many people hold the idea that some things we do might be out of our general control, but from a big picture perspective, even these things not quite under our control are all still part of a more conscious direction we choose for ourselves.

-For example, there are people in this world who I do not view through a compassionate and empathic lens and not only am I aware of this choice, I am okay with it, too.
-Maybe a micro expression of contempt shows in my face when the subject of that person some up.
-Letting my feeling leak out may have not be entirely intentional, but the fact I have made a decision not frame that person through a compassionate and empathic lens could be considered an act of free because I know I could have worked to see them differently.
+For example, there are people in this world who I do not view through a compassionate and empathic lens.
+Not only am I aware of this choice, I am okay with it, too.
+So maybe a micro expression of contempt shows in my face when the subject of that person comes up.
+Letting my feeling leak out may have not be entirely intentional, so maybe I didn’t consciously choose to reveal that.
+However the decision to not frame that person through a compassionate and empathic lens could be considered an act of free because I know I could have worked to see them differently.
+So it could be that free will is a matter of degree.

-But I wanted to emphasize consciousness because ants for example who are considered to act only in service of the group, do demonstrate self-control (i.e. the ability to choose a large delayed reward over a small immediate one).
-From an ants perspective people might find it easier to image that the choices might be a bit more instinctual.
-But we can’t assume from this ants are consciously making a “choice”.
+But I wanted to emphasize consciousness in free will because that implies awareness.
+We think of ants acting only in service of the ant colony, however they do demonstrate self-control (i.e. the ability to choose a large delayed reward over a small immediate one).
+From an ant’s perspective people might find it easier to imagine that the choices might be a bit more instinctual than conscious free will.
+But we can’t assume that because they can demonstrate self-control that consciously making a “choice”.

-So in this way free will might actually be a discussion about consciousness, and consciousness is something that still remains a mystery to us.
+So in this way the concept of free will might actually be a discussion about consciousness.
+And consciousness is something that still remains a mystery to us.

 Compelling Evidence There is No Free Will

-Despite that feeling that we don’t actually have free will could lead to greater compassion, on deeply some level it’s a disturbing concept.
-But from a psychological level and a neuroscience level, the idea that we don’t have free will is pretty compelling.
+However, from a psychological level and a neuroscience level, the evidence that supports the idea that we don’t have free will is pretty compelling.

 Let’s look at some ideas.
 The first is an idea in physics (and I am not even competent on any kind of level of physics so just bear with me) that suggests that the current state of the universe is dictated by it’s past, suggesting determinism.
 That is, if someone had the intellect to know the exact position and momentum of every atom, it would be possible to calculate the past and future with precision.

-It’s at this stage in my musings that I want to argue for emergence – the idea that the whole is greater than the sum of its parts and it (quite literally) take on a life of it’s own.
-I guess that it could still be argued that it doesn’t at all rule out determinism.
+It’s at this stage in my musings that I want to argue for emergence – emergence being the idea that the whole is greater than the sum of its parts and it (quite literally) takes on a life of it’s own.

-But logically speaking, that an atom becomes a chemical, and a chemical becomes a molecule does not suggest that all of it could not have been predicted.
+But logically speaking, that an atom becomes a chemical, and a chemical becomes a molecule, it’s easy to imagine that everything that emerges from that is predictable.
 However, when we think about a sphere of influence, does consciously making a choice affect the behavior of atoms?
 Physicists understand more than I do about the different forces.
 But in consciously choosing, what force acts on those atoms, then?

 Then there was this other idea that got me excited for a bit, that chaos on the quantum level suggests that nothing is predetermined.
 In fact there are some theories that maybe this is where consciousness lives (based on what I can tell, this is based on absolutely nothing but an idea and maybe the fact that we don’t really understand quantum mechanisms).